craigduncanlab/singlecell/genome_sizes.md

 Number of base pairs?

 The reference to base pairs in the 'human genome' is to the amount of genetic material needed to define the human species in 'haploid' (gamete) cells (like germ cells: eggs and sperm).
 This is the minimum amount of sequential 'code' that describes the genetic material, but that's not actually how DNA is packed into most of the other, 'somatic' cells, which contain two copies of helical DNA, inherited from each of the parents, and this explains our chromosome 'pairs'.
-So in somatic cells, there is 2 x 3.26Gb of genetic material and this is the total 'amount' of DNA that is commonly referred to when the length comparisons for ~2.3m are made.
+So in somatic cells, there is 2 x 3.26Gb of genetic material and this is the total 'amount' of DNA that is commonly referred to when the length comparisons for ~2.3m are made.  *In other words, the physical length of our DNA (molecules) present in a cell is always going to be at least twice the length of the genome, if it were physically represented*

 (2 x 3.26 x 10^9) bp x 0.34 x 10^-9 (nanometres, nm) = 6.52 x 0.34 = 2.22m